RomeroLab/schemarecomb/README.rst

-With ggrecomb, you can design easy-to-use recombinant protein libraries, even if you aren't a computational expert.
+With schemarecomb, you can design easy-to-use chimeric protein libraries, even if you aren't a computational expert.

 Here's a simple example::

-  >>> import ggrecomb as sr
+  >>> import schemarecomb as sr
   >>> from Bio import SeqIO
   >>>
   >>> # pytest stuff, you can ignore this.